No good movies to see this weekend? Too expensive to go out to dinner? The weather sucks so outdoor activities are out too?

 10. Sprout some seeds - broccoli, alfalfa, beans, wheat, etc. Fresh vegetables all year around and SO easy.
 I have some sprouted broccoli seeds in my refrigerator (took only three days to grow them).
 I throw them in soup, put through the juicer, or stack them on sandwiches.
 So easy — and so good for you.

 11. Start a garden.
-I just started mine today!
-It's not quite warm enough to put the tomato plants outside yet, but I planted lettuce, spinach, carrots, and peas.
+I just recently started mine.
+It's finally warm enough to put the tomato plants outside, and I planted lettuce, spinach, carrots, and peas.
 They don't mind the still cool nights — they actually prefer them.
 If you need gardening supplies check out Gardener's Supply.

 12. How are your water supplies?
 Maybe you could set up some rain barrels this weekend.
 Or add another 55 gallon barrel and fill it up (buy them at Walmart - prices are half that of most places).
 Whatever you can do to add to your water supply is a good thing.
 Because really, water is the MOST IMPORTANT thing you can store.
 You need it for cooking, drinking, sanitation, washing everything — everything!
 While you're at it, purchase a water purifier, especially if you don't have the room to store a lot of 55 gallon barrels fully of water.